gnosis/pm-contracts/docs/getting-started.rst

 Before this is possible, the payout vector must be set by the oracle:

-.. autosolfunction:: ConditionalPaymentProcessor.receiveResult
+.. autosolfunction:: PredictionMarketSystem.receiveResult

 This will emit the following event:

-.. autosolevent:: ConditionalPaymentProcessor.ConditionResolution
+.. autosolevent:: PredictionMarketSystem.ConditionResolution

 Then positions containing this condition can be redeemed via:

-.. autosolfunction:: ConditionalPaymentProcessor.redeemPositions
+.. autosolfunction:: PredictionMarketSystem.redeemPositions

 This will trigger the following event:

-.. autosolevent:: ConditionalPaymentProcessor.PayoutRedemption
+.. autosolevent:: PredictionMarketSystem.PayoutRedemption

 Also look at this chart: